MCLDG-zz/fabric-on-eks/README.md

 OR, depending on your region, you can use EKS

-HOWERVER, you will need the EFS utils on each worker node to enable it to mount the EFS used to store the CA certs/keys.
+HOWEVER, you will need the EFS utils on each worker node to enable it to mount the EFS used to store the CA certs/keys.
 You can install this by SSH'ing into the worker node and running 'sudo yum install -y amazon-efs-utils'.
 Alternatively, depending on how you build the worker nodes, you could add this to userdata.